 The DBS issues the disclosure certificate to the subject of the check only, rather than to the school.
-It is a condition of the employment with the school that the original disclosure certificate is provided to the school prior to their start date, or as soon as practical possible.
+It is a condition of the employment with the school that the original disclosure certificate is provided to the school within two weeks of it being received by the applicant, or as soon as practical possible.
 Employment at the school will remain conditional upon the original certificate being provided and it being considered satisfactory by the school.